andrebask/thesis/10 - chapter5.md

 ![Performance comparison of different types of call in Java \label{calls} ](figures/calls.png)

 The Java port of the support code was also optimised by using arrays instead of

+## A brief overview of Kawa's compilation process

 ## A-Normalization in Kawa
 In the actual Java code "return" operation is called "identity", while the "bind" operation is called "normalizeName" as in the Flanagan et al. paper.
 The ExpVisitor type matching mechanism replaces the role of the "match" in the paper, while the Context class replaces the "k" parameter.
 Lambdas are simulated with classes for backward compatibility with Java version 7 and lower.